Health Assessment

 GROW OUTDOORS SC

-Grow Outdoors SC is a joint effort of the Division of Early Care and Education at the South Carolina Department of Social Services, and the Division of Nutrition, Physical Activity, and Obesity Prevention at the South Carolina Department of Health and Environmental Control.
+Grow Outdoors SC is a joint effort of the Division of Early Care and Education at the South Carolina Department of Social Services, and the Nutrition, Physical Activity, and Obesity Prevention Section at the South Carolina Department of Public Health.
 Grow Outdoors SC is currently developing seven demonstration sites, three future demonstration sites that serve children with special needs, and six pilot sites at licensed child care centers.
 At these sites, we are working with landscape designers to create environments designed to optimize outdoor play and learning.
 Grow Outdoors SC plans to involve up to 40 child care centers each year for the next five years to create more naturalized play and learning environments throughout South Carolina.

 Learn More: